BitcoinQnA/BitcoinPrivacyGuide/separate.md

 Samourai Wallet offers the easiest and most effective coinjoin implementation, Whirlpool.
 Below is a simple walkthrough but to read a more indepth look at it's features see [here](https://www.bitcoinqna.com/post/whirlpool-faq)

-1. Calculate your Whirlpool fees based on your chosen amounts and pool sizes [here](https://www.whirlpoolfees.com/)
+1. Calculate your Whirlpool [fees](https://www.whirlpoolfees.com/) based on your chosen amounts and pool sizes
 1. Send some bitcoin into your wallet as outlined [earlier](https://bitcoinprivacy.guide/secure.html#android)
-2. Click the blue + and then press Whirlpool
+2. Click the blue + and press Whirlpool
 3. Once Whirlpool loads, press the icon in the bottom right corner
-4. Mix UTXO's
+4. Press mix UTXO's
 5. Select which UTXO's you want to mix
 6. Pick how quickly you would like the mix to be initiated
 7. Review the transaction details